-The eThalED courses offer specialised knowledge on the prevention and clinical management of thalassaemia to internationally-located medical specialists who have an interest and/or are involved in these areas.
+The eThalED course offers specialised knowledge on the prevention and clinical management of thalassaemia to internationally-located medical specialists who have an interest and/or are involved in these areas.
 The courses are based on the “Guidelines for the Management of Transfusion-Dependent Thalassaemia (3rd edition, 2014)“.

-The courses focus on β-thalassaemia, the most severe form of thalassaemia.
-A distinguishing feature is their emphasis on the patients’ perspective with regards to prevention and treatment of thalassaemia, which offers valuable insights on the importance of timely and comprehensive genetic counselling, the importance of maximising patient adherence to treatment and other key aspects involved in the changing doctor-patient relationship that favours a strong patient participation in all aspects of their treatment.
+The eThalED Course focuses on β-thalassaemia, the most severe form of thalassaemia.
+A distinguishing feature is its emphasis on the patients’ perspective with regards to prevention and treatment of thalassaemia, which offers valuable insights on the importance of timely and comprehensive genetic counselling, the importance of maximising patient adherence to treatment and other key aspects involved in the changing doctor-patient relationship that favours a strong patient participation in all aspects of their treatment.

 Aims and objectives:

 - To offer specialized knowledge of thalassaemia epidemiology, inheritance and prevention, pathophysiology, diagnosis and associated complications.

 - To assist medical specialists in dealing with the complexity of the disease